Elder Financial Abuse

 We believe brokerage firms need to be on the forefront of fighting financial abuse of the elderly.
 They are in a unique position to monitor customer accounts and detect potential wrongdoing.
 Under securities industry rules, brokerage firms are required to monitor all transactions in customer accounts.
 When it comes to protecting elderly customers, we strongly believe brokerage firms are not doing their jobs unless they have reasonable policies and procedures in place that are designed to respond to red flags and prevent theft from elderly customers.

-Common red flags that brokerage firms should be looking out for include the following:
+Common red flags of Elder Financial Abuse that brokerage firms should be looking out for include the following: